JamesSchallert/Survival-Industry/README.md

 # Survival-Industry
-An incremental progress game with idle elements for learning and showcasing JavaScript
+An incremental progress game with idle elements for learning and showcasing Vanilla JavaScript.